We hear all sorts of horror stories about cholesterol.

 It’s found in our cell membranes where it helps keep them flexible.

-It’s also the starting point from which we make hormones like cortisone, as well as being needed to make Vitamin D.
+It’s also the starting point from which we make hormones like cortisone, a metabolite (product of metabolic action) of cortisol, as well as being needed to make Vitamin D.

 It’s also used to make bile which is essential for fat digestion.